 • Phuket Old Town Festival / Chinese New Year 2012

 • A night in Phuket Town for Japan 2011

 • Phuket Halal Expo

 Note: Most of these are annual events, I don't go or blog them every year!

 Phuket Vegetarian Festival - My favourite thing in Phuket!

-Links to all articles and photos on this blog related to the most bizarre festival in Phuket ..
+Links to all articles and photos on this blog related to the most bizarre of all Phuket Festivals ..
 I love it, but it's not for everyone, and the "being vegetarian" aspect is just one part of the festival.

 • Phuket Vegetarian Festival Introduction